vrasneur/pyfasttext/README.md

 ##### Is a model quantized?

-If you want to know if a model has been quantized before, use the `quantized` attribute.
+If you want to know if a model has been quantized before, use the `model.quantized` attribute.

 ```python
 >>> model = FastText('/path/to/model.bin')